haraka/Haraka/docs/plugins/auth/auth_ldap.md

 only one server and multiple DNs can be configured.
 If any of the DN binds succeed, the user is authenticated.

+**IMPORANT NOTE** - this plugin requires that STARTTLS be used via the tls plugin before it will advertise AUTH capabilities by the EHLO command.
+This is to improve security out-of-the-box.
+Localhost and any IP in RFC1918 ranges are automatically exempt from this rule.

 Configuration
 -------------